pikacic/root6-pluginsvc/README.md

 Introduction
 ------------

-The Gaudi Plugin Service is a small tool to add to a C++ application the possibility of dynamically instantiate (via _factories_) objects from classes defined in plug-in (or component) libraries.
+The Plugin Service is a small tool to add to a C++ application the possibility of dynamically instantiate (via _factories_) objects from classes defined in plug-in (or component) libraries.